codyshepherd/homegrown-machine-learning/README.md

 are shuffled such that one or more features in every example are zero for a given class in the training set, but not the test set.
 This could be obviated by making the shuffle more deterministic, or by implementing Lapalace Smoothing.

+## K-Means Clustering
+### An unsupervised clustering algorithm for classifying handwritten digits
+This K-means clusterer will take the best out of five tries given randomly-initialized cluster centers.
+It works by computing the distances between all possible example-centroid pairs given the training set, and then resetting the cluster centroid to the mean of its cluster.
+It does this in a loop until accuracy stops changing.
+Higher accuracies (in the 90% range) are seen for the second iteration where K=30.